10 Key Steps to Buying and Flipping Distressed Properties Without Taking Advantage of Owners in Hardship

 Other possible reasons for distressed property sales include a death in the family that means mortgage payments can no longer be met, and a deceased estate being sold by the heirs.
 The reasons are wide and varied, but almost always involve some form of personal tragedy.

-Buying and flipping houses in distress for a win-win outcome
+Buying and house flipping homes in distress for a win-win outcome

 I have been teaching people how to buy and resell distressed property for more than a decade now and my advice has always been the same.
 There are excellent opportunities to make a profit, but don’t be exploitative.